Yunnan Sourcing · 2013 Yunnan Sourcing Autumn Da Hu Sai Raw Pu-erh Tea Cake

 What does 2013 Yunnan Sourcing Autumn Da Hu Sai Raw Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This robust raw Pu-erh offers a strong, mouth-watering introduction, quickly developing into a thick, syrupy texture.
 Initial notes of astringency and bitterness linger, gradually softening into a las.
-It sits in the "Thick" and "Astringent" and "Sweet" flavor families, so expect a cup that leans thick and astringent and sweet.
+It leans thick, astringent and sweet.

 How should I brew 2013 Yunnan Sourcing Autumn Da Hu Sai Raw Pu-erh Tea Cake?